Classification

 • a paired cranial venous channel that drains the cavernous sinus, midbrain, cerebellum, and inner ear

-• it may also drain into the suboccipital external vertebral venous plexus
+• may also drain into the suboccipital external vertebral venous plexus

 • cavernous sinus (CS)

-• the paired sinus on either side of the pituitary fossa and body of the sphenoid bone, spanning from the orbit apex to the apex of the petrous temporal bone
+• a paired sinus on either side of the pituitary fossa and body of the sphenoid bone, spanning from the orbit apex to the apex of the petrous temporal bone

-• it is divided by numerous fibrous septi into a series of small caves (caverns)
+• divided by numerous fibrous septi into a series of small caverns

-• it is connected anteriorly and posteriorly by a transverse junction (intercavernous sinus) and forms a closed venous ring
+• connected anteriorly and posteriorly by transverse junctions (intercavernous sinus), forming a closed venous ring

-• the lateral wall of the cavernous sinus is penetrated by the oculomotor, trochlear, and ophthalmic nerves.
-The center of the cavernous sinus is penetrated by the final section of the ICA and the abducent nerve
+• the lateral wall of the CS is penetrated by the oculomotor, trochlear, and ophthalmic nerves.
+The center of the sinus is penetrated by the terminal segment of the ICA and the abducent nerve

-• inferior and superior ophthalmic veins (coming from the orbit through the superior orbital fissure – via this route, the CS is connected with the veins of the face (pterygoid plexus – facial and angular vein – ophthalmic vein – CS), and inflammation from the face can spread intracranially in this way
+• inferior and superior ophthalmic veins (coming from the orbit through the superior orbital fissure.
+Via this route, the CS is connected with the veins of the face (pterygoid plexus – facial and angular vein – ophthalmic vein – CS), allowing for potential intracranial spread of inflammation

 • sphenoparietal sinus